-Kenya Airways has flights every day of the week from Heathrow, overnight on the way out to Nairobi (8.5 hours) then connecting early morning on to Zanzibar (1.5 hours).
-Return flight times depend on the day of the week but usually an afternoon/evening flight from Zanzibar with quite a long transit in Nairobi connecting with an overnight flight to Heathrow.
+Kenya Airways has flights every day of the week from Heathrow, overnight on the way out to Nairobi (8.5 hours) then connecting early morning on to Zanzibar or Dar es Salaam.
+(1.5 hours).
+Return flight are usually an afternoon/evening flight from Zanzibar/Dar es Salaam to Nairobi connecting with an overnight flight to Heathrow.
 We use Kenya Airways for people doing a safari in Kenya and in the northern parks of Tanzania.

 KLM fly from many UK airports, via Amsterdam then on to Nairobi connecting on to Zanzibar or to Kilimanjaro International Airport for those doing a safari in the northern parks of Tanzania.

-Emirates and Qatar Airways fly to Dar es Salaam via Dubai & Doha respectively, but this involves quite a lot of flying time.
-We book the connecting flights DAR – ZNZ – DAR.
+Emirates and Qatar Airways fly to Dar es Salaam via Dubai & Doha respectively.
+We book the 20 minute connecting flights DAR – ZNZ – DAR.

-Oman Air has flights to Zanzibar, via Oman, but timings are a bit challenging.
+Oman Air has flights to Zanzibar, via Muscat, 3 times per week.

 Ethiopian Airways fly to Zanzibar, via Addis Ababa, usually well priced but in addition to transit in Addis there are other stops en-route.

 When we help you book your holiday, we will look for flights at the most favourable prices, dates, flight times and routes which best suit you.

 Yes, for the majority of countries including UK & EU countries.
 See the web site for the Tanzania High Commission in London.
 Best to get a visa before you go, but they can be obtained at airports on arrival and at border crossings on the mainland from Kenya.